Last updated on August 8, 2025

 Shipwreck Dowser | Illustration by Caroline Gariba

 I love this mechanic.
 You can build around it and it’s perfect for tempo-oriented decks.
 Now, is it fair?
-I would say so, since Wizards has done good work not combining it with other mechanics or sets that would break it.
-I wish there were creatures in other colors with prowess or cards that gave prowess to creatures, like equipment or enchantments.
+I would say so since Wizards has done good work not combining it with other mechanics or sets that would break it.
+I want more creatures in other colors with prowess or cards that gave prowess to creatures, like equipment or enchantments.

 What about you?
 Do you like this keyword?
 Do you think it’s fair, or is it broken?
-Let me know in the comments below!
+Let me know in the comments or take a turn on X to tweet Draftsim!
 I’d love to see any fun decklists you want to share with prowess.
 Let’s brew together!

 As always, take care and have a good one!